-The TOEFL® Primary™ Reading and Listening test — Step 2 is scored locally by ETS Preferred Network offices and features fast turnaround times.
+The TOEFL Primary® Reading and Listening Test — Step 2 is scored locally by ETS Preferred Network offices and features fast turnaround times.

-Proficiency descriptors and recommended next steps for learning are provided for each score.
-The descriptors and next steps are appropriate for typical students at that score but may not apply to all students.
-Student ability for each score includes the skills from lower scores.
+Proficiency descriptors and recommended next steps for learning are provided for each level.
+The descriptors and next steps are appropriate for typical students at that level but may not apply to all students.
+Student ability for each level includes the skills from lower levels.

 For more information, download Understanding TOEFL Primary Reading and Listening Score Reports.
 This document includes tables outlining proficiency descriptors, Badge score levels, scale scores, Common European Framework of Reference (CEFR) levels and corresponding MetaMetrics® Lexile® measures.